 Figure 3-8: Traffic Management Architecture

-will apply bandwidth management to both AO and end-users and potential other users equally.
+Wyre will apply bandwidth management to both AO and Wyre end-users and potential other users equally.
 Bandwidth limitations can be applicable on three levels: HFC node level, aggregation level and optionally end-user level.

 HFC node level restrictions can be implemented on the PEP.
-PEP is the logical entity or place in the network that enforces policies for admission and bandwidth control.
+PEP is the logical entity or place in the Wyre network that enforces policies for admission and bandwidth control.
 Practically it is implemented in different network elements.
 This type of traffic management is performed to avoid congestion and depends on the specific broadband product tier.

-Optionally, can apply bandwidth restriction on individual end-users based on their specific broadband product tier.
+Optionally, Wyre can apply bandwidth restriction on individual end-users based on their specific broadband product tier.

 Restrictions

-The broadband interconnection service explicitly excluded below listed services that belong to the AO domain as the ROBB service offered by is restricted to the delivery / pick-up of the traffic from/ to the interconnect links at the RPOI:
+The broadband interconnection service explicitly excluded below listed services that belong to the AO domain as the ROBB service offered by Wyre is restricted to the delivery / pick-up of the traffic from/ to the interconnect links at the RPOI:

-Value added services like (but not limited to): E-mail, Web space hosting, Virus scan, Personal firewalling, Hot-spot access, Home-spot access, Network based backup
+Value added services like (but not limited to): E-mail, Web space hosting, Virus scan, Personal firewalling, Wyre Hot-spot access, Wyre Home-spot access, Network based backup

-My type subscription management functionality
+My Wyre type subscription management functionality

 Telemeter service